64kramsystem/personal_notes/linux_system.md

 # character classes are a trick not to match itself (especially useful when sudo killing)
 #
 sudo pkill -f '[p]rocessname'

+# Be *very* careful when choosing which pid to kill.
+If the process has been invoked via sudo, the child
+# process will need to be killed.
+#
+pkill --parent --pidfile $(< parent_pidfile)
 ```

 ### Suspension